The 7 Best Browsers for Privacy & Anonymity

 If you want to delete the history and cookies from your current session you simply press a trash-can symbol at the bottom of the page.

-Overall, Firefox Focus offers a focused experience with great privacy — but you might not want to use it all of the time.
+Overall, Firefox Focus offers a focused experience with great privacy — but you may not want to use it all of the time.

 How to Optimize Firefox Focus for Privacy

-By default, Firefox Focus has telemetry turned on.
+Firefox Focus has telemetry turned on by default.
 You should navigate straight to the settings to turn it off.